halimehrostamzadeh/My-Python-Data-Science-ML-NLP-DL/README.md

  2. Data science by using various powerfull libraries of Python.
  3. Machine Learning | Natural Language Processing | Deep Learning codes using Python.
  4. Projects.
+ 5. GUI using Tkinter ( Projects included ).

 Find Me On :